 The final brother – Francois Simon

 Despite 30 top 10 stage finishes, somehow Francois never joined his brothers in winning a Tour de France Stage.
-The highlight of his career came in his last Tour however.
+The highlight of his career came in his last Tour in 2001.
 With the Tour now firmly in the Lance Armstrong years, Francois managed to finish 6th overall by the time the race got to Paris and he’d spent 3 days in the maillot jaune along the way.
 A large breakaway was gifted nearly 36 minutes by the peloton, which saw Stuart O’Grady claim yellow, Francois Simon was 4 minutes behind and 3rd place was 21 minutes behind.

 1993 – 57th, 4 top 10s